Welcome to Ivey Weddings

 - The “traditional” photographer.
 Even though traditional can be a bad word in photography, weddings do have a ceremonial quality where a more traditional approach can be pleasing.
 This is especially true when it comes to the pre-wedding and post-wedding formal photos.
 Just be careful here that you don’t overlook creative ways to make the traditional moments fit your personal style.

 - The “editorial” photographer.
-When you can find a photogarpher that combines a little piece of all of the above, you’re in business.
+When you can find a photographer that combines a little piece of all of the above, you’re in business.
 One of the things we pride ourselves on is being flexible and prepared for any situation.
-The last thing you want is a photographer who doesn’t understand lighting for a reception because they only “shoot available light” photos.
+The last thing you want is a photographer who doesn’t understand lighting for your reception because they only “shoot available light” photos.
 On a given wedding day, there may be 15-25 different lighting conditions, a variety in weather, and an infinite number of background and location choices.
 The “editor” will know which choices honor your style the best, all while working with the conditions presented to produce the best images possible.

 - Personality – Once you’ve narrowed down a style you like, and you’ve honed in on a budget, you should interview several photographers to see which ones you mesh with the best.
 Do they empathize with any family dynamics you have?
 Do you have anything in common such as a hobby or college?
 Do you know common friends or other points of reference?
 Do you laugh at their jokes?
 Do they understand and can execute your vision?
 It can be difficult to pin down exactly why you get along and have a good feel for a wedding vendor, but you’ll know it when you find it.